NovelToon NovelToon

 Chen lowered her gun slowly, her expression unreadable.
 A thread wrapped around her wrist pulsed with an urgent rhythm.
 "Five minutes," she said.
 "Explain everything."

 Leo met her gaze, feeling the threads pull tighter around them all.
 "Everything's connected," he said quietly.
-"The missing kids, the threads, that thing we just saw.
-There's a pattern forming across town, and if we don't figure out why, more people are going to disappear.
+"The missing students, the threads, that thing we just saw.
+There's a pattern forming across campus, and if we don't figure out why, more people are going to disappear.
 Tonight."

 In the silence that followed, the threads hummed with anticipation, weaving patterns that would change everything.
 On Chen's desk, her coffee cup began to vibrate, the liquid inside forming shapes that looked almost like letters.